-The Company's Electronic Systems may not be used to create, view, print, transmit or download material that is defamatory, sexually-related, sexually-explicit, racist or similarly offensive, including but not limited to slurs, pictures, cartoons, epithets or anything that may be construed as harassment or discrimination based color, religion, sex (including race, pregnancy), sexual orientation, gender identity, marital status, age, national origin, disability, military service or status, or any other protected category.
+The Company's Electronic Systems may not be used to create, view, print, transmit or download material that is defamatory, sexually-related, sexually-explicit, racist or similarly offensive, including but not limited to slurs, pictures, cartoons, epithets or anything that may be construed as harassment or discrimination based on race, color, religion, sex (including pregnancy), sexual orientation, gender identity, marital status, age, national origin, disability, military service or status, or any other protected category.

-The Company's Electronic Systems may not be used for personal gain; solicitation of noncompany business, or on behalf of any political religious group, membership cause, or organization; the transmission of destructive files or programs (e.g. viruses, malware or selfreplicating code); or any illegal or unethical use.
+The Company's Electronic Systems may not be used for personal gain; solicitation of non-company business, or on behalf of any political cause, religious group, or membership organization; the transmission of destructive files or programs (e.g. viruses, malware or self-replicating code); or any illegal or unethical use.
 Unauthorized and illegal uses include: gambling, violation of copyright, trademark or other material protection laws, copying of software in a manner inconsistent with vendor's license agreements, providing confidential Company or customer information outside of the Company, sending Company information or e-mail to yourself at a personal e-mail address or to a third party for purposes other than as authorized for furthering the legitimate business goals of the Company, or using Internet based e-mail services such as Yahoo, Hotmail or AOL through the Company's Electronic Systems.